murabus/murabus/content/authors/admin/_index.md

   link: https://dataverse.harvard.edu/dataverse/harvard?q=%22Abus,%20Murat%22
 superuser: true
 title: Murat Abus
+user_groups:
+- Researchers
+- Visitors
 ---

-Hello!
-I am a first-gen Ph.D. student originally from Turkey.
-I worked in various industries as well as spent considerable time on international assignments (Iraq, Libya, Djibouti, the Philippines) before returning to academia.
-I am a student of American Politics and Comparative Politics.
+Welcome!
+I am a first-gen PhD Candidate in Political Science at [Maxwell School of Citizenship and Public Affairs](https://www.maxwell.syr.edu/academics/political-science-department).
+Since August 2024, I am working as the inaugural graduate research assistant at the [Institute for Democracy, Journalism and Citizenhip](https://idjc.syracuse.edu) in Washington, D.C.
+I am a student of American Politics, Comparative Politics and Methodology.
 I enjoy teaching and collaborating.
 I try to be active in the conference circuit.
 In addition to Turkish, I speak Russian.

-I am an avid reader.
-Archaeology, travelling, and cars are my primary hobbies.
-I am fascinated by the transition from paleolithic to neolithic era, civilizations of the Old World, and late-model classic cars.
+Cars, travelling, and archaeology are three primary things that continue to fascinate me outside of work.
+Specifically, I am interested in late-model classic cars, the transition from paleolithic to neolithic eras, and civilizations of the Old World.
 I grew up in [Erzurum](https://en.wikipedia.org/wiki/Erzurum) in Eastern Turkey with an altitude of 1,900mt (6,233ft) above sea level.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv-abus.pdf" "newtab" >}}CV{{< /staticref >}}.